eacarras/serverless_api_gateway_lambda_example/serverless_express_dynamo/README.md

 }
 ```

 Response: Error message or userId and name of the user inserted.
-Like this:
+The response looks like this:
 ```
 {
     userId: {userId},